 A financial advisor’s job isn’t easy.
 It takes a lot of effort, training, and experience.
 But with hard work and perseverance, you can excel and earn more even if you’re just starting out.

 Being in the right insurance company is also important to be successful in this career.

 Focus on your work and your advocacy of helping more people have a brighter life.
 Not just for your family, but for the families of your clients as well.
 Focus on the mission, not on the commission.
 Be the trusted financial advisor that your clients will love for life.

-Because of the pandemic, Filipinos are becoming more financially conscious and taking action to protect themselves and their loved ones from the financial impact of unexpected events.
-Aside from getting insurance coverage and dabbling in investments, many are also exploring the income stream that being a financial advisor can provide.
+Due to the pandemic and inflation, Filipinos are now more financially conscious, taking action to protect themselves and their loved ones from the impact of unexpected events.
+Aside from getting insurance and dabbling in investments, many are also exploring extra income streams, such as working as a financial advisor.

-If you’re ready to make a career shift and enjoy unlimited income potential, be inspired by the stories of Robbie, Sharon, and Fides on how to become a financial advisor.
-Maybe this is the dream job that you’ve been searching for!
+Were you inspired by the stories of Robbie, Sharon, and Fides on how to be a financial advisor in the Philipines?
+Get ready to make a career shift and enjoy unlimited income potential.
+Maybe this is the dream job you’ve been searching for!